maximilianh/cellBrowser/README.md

 From Jupyter or Python3, create a data directory with the tab-sep files:

     sys.path.append("cellbrowser/src/cbPyLib")
-    import cellbrowser
+    from cellbrowser import cellbrowser
     # convert to tsv files and create a cellbrowser.conf
     cellbrowser.scanpyToTsv(adata, "scanpyOut", "myDataset")

-Then build the cell browser from the Unix shell into a html directory:
+Then, build the cell browser into a html directory, from a Unix Shell:

-    cbBuild -i scanpyOut/cellbrowser.conf -o ~/public_html/cb/
+    cbBuild -i scanpyOut/cellbrowser.conf -o ~/public_html/cb/ -p 8888

+Or from Jupyter:

+    cellbrowser.cbBuild(["scanpyOut/cellbrowser.conf"], "~/public_html/cb", 8888)

-### Convert a CellRanger directory
+### Import a CellRanger directory

-    cbCellranger -i inputDir -o outputDir
+    cbImportCellranger -i inputDir -o outputDir
     cd outputDir
-    cbBuild
+    cbBuild -o ~/public_html/cb

-### Convert a Seurat object
+### Import a Seurat object

-    Use src/cbSeurat.
+    Use src/cbImportSeurat.
 More instructions later.

 ### Optional Python modules to install